Jcma14/cybersecurity-learning-log/weeks/week-3-Cyber-Kill-Chain.md

 Key Takeaway:
 Weaponization is a behind-the-scenes phase where the attacker builds or obtains the tools needed to execute the attack.

+- **Summary**

+**Reconnaissance** – The attacker gathers information about the target to find potential vulnerabilities.

+**Weaponization** – A malicious payload is created, often combining malware with an exploit.

+**Delivery** – The attacker sends the weaponized payload to the target (e.g., via email or a website).

+**Exploitation** – The payload exploits a vulnerability to gain access to the system.

+**Installation** – Malware is installed on the target system to maintain access.

+**Command & Control (C2)** – The attacker establishes remote control over the compromised system.

+**Actions on Objectives** – The attacker performs their goal, such as data theft, destruction, or espionage.